Ascariasis

 • Ascariasis is the most prevalent intestinal helminth infection in the world.

-• Eggs hatch in the intestines, and larvae migrate first to the lungs and then to the intestines, where they mature.
+• Eggs hatch in the small intestine, and larvae migrate first to the lungs and then back to the small intestine, where they mature.

 • Larvae in the lungs may cause cough and wheezing; masses of adult worms may obstruct the intestines and single adult worms may migrate into and obstruct bile or pancreatic ducts.

-• Diagnose by microscopic examination of the stool; occasionally, adult worms are seen.
+• Diagnose by microscopic examination of the stool; occasionally, adult worms are seen migrating from the nose, mouth, or rectum.

 Drugs Mentioned In This Article